polyaxon/polyaxon/site/docs/management/runs-dashboard/comparison.md

 ![comparison-bars](../../../../content/images/dashboard/comparison/charts-bars.png)

-The comparision features are also useful to create charts for hyperparameter tuning or a selection of runs to create hyperparameter values and model metrics charts
+The comparison features are also useful to create charts for hyperparameter tuning or a selection of runs to create hyperparameter values and model metrics charts

 ![comparison-new-charts](../../../../content/images/dashboard/comparison/charts-new.png)